Soundarya

-Sowmya Sathyanarayana (18 July 1972 – 17 April 2004), better known by her stage name Soundarya, was an Indian actress known for her works primarily in Telugu cinema.
+Sowmya Sathyanarayana (18 July, 1972 or 1976 (Note: Year of birth is uncertain, as various sources claim 1972 and 1976) – 17 April 2004), better known by her stage name Soundarya, was an Indian actress known for her works primarily in Telugu cinema.
 She was regarded as one of the greatest actresses in the history of Telugu cinema.
 She also acted in a few Kannada, Tamil, Hindi and Malayalam films.
 She has received three Nandi Awards, two Karnataka State Film Awards and six Filmfare Awards South.
 In 2002, she received the National Film Award for Best Feature Film as a producer for the Kannada film Dweepa.

 Soundarya established herself as the most popular Telugu actress of the 1990s and is best known for her performances in films such as Ammoru (1995), Pavitra Bandham (1996), Anthahpuram (1998), Raja (1999), Doni Saagali (1998), Dweepa (2002) and Apthamitra (2004).
 She won three Nandi Awards for Pavitra Bandham and Special Jury Prize for Ammoru and Anthahpuram.
-On 17 April 2004, she died in a plane crash in Bengaluru at the age of 31.

 Personal life

-Soundarya was born into a Kannada speaking family in Mulabagilu, Kolar district on 18 July 1972, and brought up in Bengaluru.
+Soundarya was born in Mulabagilu, Kolar district and brought up in Bengaluru.
 Her parents are K. S. Sathyanarayana and Manjula.
 Her father was a Kannada film writer and producer.
 She discontinued her Intermediate after her first year in Bangalore.
+Soundarya's birthdate has been reported inconsistently by the media.
+While some sources indicate the birthdate as 18 July, 1972, her cousin and others stated it to be 18 July, 1976.
 On 27 April 2003, she married G. S. Raghu, a software engineer by profession.